MISSION STATEMENT:

 Reporting:

-- Starting in 2023, the CDIO and Firm Chair will jointly prepare and present an annual end-of-year diversity report at the Executive Committee’s December meeting, including: (1) a summary of the level of gender, race/ethnicity, LGBTQ+, and ability/disability legal talent in the Firm overall and on key leadership/committee positions, (2) a summary of the rate of hire and attrition for the Firm’s diverse lawyers (broken out by gender, race/ethnicity, LGBTQ+, and ability/disability), (3) an analysis of the DEI hours for the year as compared to prior years, (4) a summary of the Firm’s DEI events/programs that year and (5) a list of the DEI-related client collaborations for that year.
+• Starting in 2023, the CDIO and Firm Chair will jointly prepare and present an annual end-of-year diversity report at the Executive Committee’s December meeting including: (1) a summary of the numbers of Firm attorneys categorized by self-disclosed gender, race/ethnicity, LGBTQ+ status, and persons with and without disabilities in the Firm overall and on key leadership/committee positions, (2) a summary of the rate of hire and attrition for the Firm’s lawyers (broken out by gender, race/ethnicity, LGBTQ+ status, and persons with and without disabilities), (3) a summary report on the Affinity Group activity/programs and membership statistics (e.g., aggregate numbers and title of each attorney), (4) an analysis of the DEI hours for the year as compared to prior years and applying the categories as referenced in (1) above, (5) a summary of the Firm’s DEI events/programs that year and (6) a list of the DEI-related client collaborations for that year.

-- Starting in 2023, the CDIO and Firm Chair will jointly prepare and present an annual end-of-year diversity report at the Partnership December meeting, including: (1) a summary of the level of gender, race/ethnicity, LGBTQ+, and ability/disability legal talent in the Firm overall and on key leadership/committee positions, (2) a summary of the rate of hire and attrition for the Firm’s diverse lawyers, (3) an analysis of the DEI hours for the year as compared to prior years, and (4) a high-level summary of the Firm’s DEI events/programs/training for that year.
+• Starting in 2023, the CDIO and Firm Chair will jointly prepare and present an annual end-of-year diversity report at the Partnership December meeting including: (1) a summary of the numbers of Firm attorneys categorized by self-disclosed gender, race/ethnicity, LGBTQ+ status, and persons with and without disabilities both in the Firm overall and on key leadership/committee positions, (2) a summary of the rate of hire and attrition for the Firm’s lawyers, applying the categories as referenced in (1) above, (3) an analysis of the DEI hours for the year as compared to prior years and applying the categories as referenced in (1) above, (4) a summary report on the Affinity Group activity/programs and membership statistics (e.g., aggregate numbers and title of each attorney) and (5) a high-level summary of the Firm’s DEI events/programs/training for that year.